chiphamfit/redis-wrapper/README.md

 2. Initial data

 Load all data from the MongoDB database and store in cache.
-Took ~4.56Mb for

 ```javascript
 await inlineClient.init();